 Even though we tested some single factors that did lead to strong market outperformance, the two-factor strategies we tested were substantially better.
-For example, if we combine the first quintile performance of all the one and two-factor strategies we tested, and sort them from best to worst, the best single factor performance (achieved by applying a low price-to-book ratio to mid-cap companies) was at position 69 (the next was at position 91).
+For example, if we combine the first quintile performance of all the one and two-factor strategies we tested and sort them from best to worst, the best single-factor performance (achieved by applying a low price-to-book ratio to mid-cap companies) was at position 69 (the next was at position 91).
 All the strategies that performed better were two-factor strategies.

-At this point you may be asking yourself the same question we have - the results we have shown are all based on historical financial information, but what does this mean for my future investment returns?
+At this point, you may be asking yourself the same question we have - the results we have shown are all based on historical financial information, but what does this mean for my future investment returns?
 The simple answer is we cannot say for certain, but we have a good idea.
-We now know what strategies were very successful in arguably one of the worst 12 years in terms of stock market performance in at least half a century.
+We now know what strategies were very successful in arguably one of the worst 12 years in stock market performance in at least half a century.